joshualmitchell/joshualmitchell.github.io/_posts/2018-01-24-the-guide-to-drawing-guide.md

 ---
 layout: post
-title: "The Guide to Drawing Guide"
+title: "The Guide to DrawingGuide"
 date: 2018-01-24
 ---